shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `getNewMessage`
 `bool getNewMessage(TBMessage &message)` <br><br>
 Get the first unread message from the message queue.
-This is a destructive operation: once read, the message will be marked as read so a new `getNewMessage` will fetch the next message (if any).
+This is a destructive operation: once read, the message will be marked as read so a new `getNewMessage` will fetch the next message (if any). <br>
 Parameters:
 + `message`: a `TBMessage` data structure that will contains the message data retrieved

 Returns: `true` if there is a new message and fill the `message` parameter with the received message data. **IMPORTANT**: before using the data inside the `message` parameter, always check the return value: a `false` return value means that there are no valid data stored inside the 'message' parameter.
-See the foolowing example.
+See the foolowing example. <br>
 Example:
 ```c++
 #include "CTBot.h"